jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

        × (M ⇑ → M′ ⇑⊎blame)
        × (M —↠ blame → M′ —↠ blame)

+One might wonder if the gradual guarantee could be simply proved by induction on the derivation of its premise `[] ⊩ M ⊑ M′ ⦂ A⊑A′`.
+Such a proof attempt runs into trouble in the case for function application, where one needs to have more information about how the bodies of related lambda abstractions evaluate when given related arguments, but don't have it.
+The main idea of a logical relation is to add that extra information, effectively strengthening the theorem statement to get the induction to go through.

+However, before diving into the logical relation, we have one more items to cover regarding the gradual guarantee.

 # Semantic Approximation

 We separate the gradual guarantee into two properties, one that